treojs/idb-range/Readme.md

 // it accepts a specific value as a shortcut to IDBKeyRange.only range('hello') // IDBKeyRange {lower: "hello", upper: "hello", lowerOpen: false, upperOpen: false}

+// IDBKeyRange and no arguments are ignored range(IDBKeyRange.only('hello')) // ignores IDBKeyRange instances range() // null
 ```

 ## range(opts)